juliana-d/CodePathFlashcardApp/Readme.md

 - [x] Toggle the flashcard between the question side and the answer side
 - [x] Style the question and answer side of the card to better distinguish between the two sides
 - [ ] Add selectable multiple choice answers beneath the card
+- [x] Add shadows and rounded corners to the flashcard